Goshiq/GPC_Myte/README.md

 ```bash
 ./start_app.sh
 ```
-- Now you can send GET-requests
+- Now you can send GET-requests (examples below)

 If you need to update *.jar file:
 - Execute the script: